Our Story

 Strangers Stories, Part 1

-In talking to all these strangers I was honored to hear them opening up about their own experiences and life events, and in going with the flow of the conversation and sharing advice with one another, what sometimes began as a small comment by someone sat opposite me across a pub table later became a deep, two-way conversation that lasted much of the night - special.
+In talking to everyone I was honored to hear these strangers opening up about their own experiences and life events, and in going with the flow of the conversation and sharing advice with one another, what sometimes began as a small comment by someone sat opposite me across a pub table later became a deep, two-way conversation that lasted much of the night - special.
 Having met a number of these strangers more times after, and with a few actually evolving into now friends that I've frequently socialised with since, no matter what any of us - you - may be experiencing in life, it's just so, so helpful to chat with someone.
 I know many of these strangers have very much appreciated my reciprocations too, with many hugs, nods and smiles being shared in the most lovely of small moments.

-Indeed, STRANGERS NO MORE is actually about you and others, not me.
+As I say, STRANGERS NO MORE is actually about you and others, not me.
 Whether you're experiencing heartbreak, bereavement, something mental health related or anything else, in talking to strangers you open yourself to different perspectives, especially given they initially don't know anything about you - you may feel their advice the most.

 By talking we reach better understanding.